Building beautiful water fountains is our priority

 Saturday: 9 AM – 6 PM

-After graduating high school, Doug decided to audition for “The Greatest Show on Earth” with Ringling Brothers and Barnum & Bailey.
-Giving his all, he earned a coveted spot at the prestigious Ringling Clown College.
+After graduating high school, Doug decided to audition for “The Greatest Show on Earth” with Ringling Brothers and Barnum & Bailey Clown College.
+As a result, he earned a coveted spot at the prestigious Ringling Clown College.
 After 10 ½ weeks of intense training, Doug was on the path to realizing his lifelong dream.
-His hard work paid off, he secured a one-year contract to perform with the circus.
+Finally, his hard work paid off; he secured a one-year contract to perform with the circus.
+Doug’s diverse background speaks volumes about his creativity and dedication.

 The dream of being a performance artist would begin his journey deeper into the art world.
-As he lived his dream, the years flew by, soon he realized thirteen years of circus life had passed.
+As he lived his dream, the years flew by, and soon he realized thirteen years of circus life had passed.
 Doug had both learned and taught others as his career with Ringling Bros.
 Circus flourished.
-During those thirteen years, he met and married and started his family on the road.
+During those thirteen years, he met, married, and started his family on the road.
 His children were born into the circus and traveled the country in car #91 of the Ringling Circus train.
-When his children were two and three years old, he decided to leave the circus life.
+When his children were two and three years old, he decided about leaving the circus life.
 And he found work in Las Vegas, Nevada, to provide a more traditional life for them.

 After several years in Las Vegas, it was time to leave the neon lights for a more serene location.
 Doug and his family chose Sedona, Arizona where nature and art were one with the community.
-He soon found the creative energy of Sedona to inspire beyond what he could have imagined.
+He soon found the creative energy about Sedona to inspire beyond what he could have imagined.
 He received his first commissioned metal sculpture, a spaceship for a local restaurant called The Red Planet Diner.
+Sedona was instrumental in shaping Doug’s artistic journey.

-Although, thriving and loving Sedona, he and his family decided to step into a more simple life for a while.
+Although thriving and loving Sedona, he and his family decided to step into a simpler life for a while.
 He purchased a retired school bus which he completely remodeled into a home for his family.
 They spent five years in the school bus home living near the creek in Sedona in a peaceful, serene community.

 In 2009, Doug found his way to Phoenix, Arizona where he opened his metal shop.
-Today, his attention is directed to creating custom art for clients throughout the United States.
-The first few years, he primarily designed and produced functional art like, metal barn doors, metal water features and desk.
+Although his attention is directed to creating custom art and water features for clients throughout the United States.
+The first few years, he primarily designed and produced functional art like, metal barn doors, desks, and industrial-style lighting.